 - Lightning Components are the building blocks that make up salesforce itself

 - They are also part of the apps, or tools that you make with those blocks as well

 - You build Lightning Components within Salesforce itself through the Salesforce Lightning Components App Builder

 - There is no additional software needed to use the Salesforce Lightning Components App Builder

 - Whatever you build using Salesforce Lightning Components App Builder will be responsive and work on desktop, laptop, mobile and tablet devices

 There are three different types of Lightning components you need to know about.
 Understanding each of these and what makes them different will help you with deciding what you are going to build and how you are going to build it.

 - Standard Lighting Components

 These come pre-installed in your salesforce object page layouts.
-You can hide them, choose not use them, but can’t get rid of them, that’s why they are called Standard Lighting Components.
+You can hide them, or choose not use them, but you can’t get rid of them.
+That’s why they are called Standard Lighting Components.